When it comes to animals, cats are very exceptional.

 Their legs need to grow long and muscle stronger for jumping.

-However, as they grow older, their skills, balance, and muscles develop.
+However, their skills, balance, and muscles develop as they grow older.
 It is just the way a two-year-old baby cannot run like a 15-year-old boy.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.